Grading Diamonds by IGI

-The Significance of IGI in the Diamond Grading Industry
+The Significance of IGI in the Diamond Grading Industry:

-Other services by IGI include;
+Other services by the IGI include:

 - Identification and appraisal of gems, thereby issuing reports on the same